 \section{Introduction}

 Priors represent beliefs or assumptions about a system or the characteristics of a concept.
-They are widely used in statistical inference \citep{stat-infer-prior}, cognitive science \citep{cog-scien-prior}, and machine learning \citep{deep-learning-prior, optim-prior}.
-This pre-existing knowledge is essential for guiding the inference process, enabling AI models to make robust predictions in uncertain or ambiguous situations \citep{occ-seg-prior, shape-comple-prior, occ-fruit-seg-prior}.
+They are widely used in statistical inference \cite{stat-infer-prior}, cognitive science \cite{cog-scien-prior}, and machine learning \cite{deep-learning-prior, optim-prior}.
+This pre-existing knowledge is essential for guiding the inference process, enabling AI models to make robust predictions in uncertain or ambiguous situations \cite{occ-seg-prior, shape-comple-prior, occ-fruit-seg-prior}.
 The objective of our work is to enhance our understanding of priors in AI models and offer preliminary answers to the three key intelligence questions: (1) How do we acquire priors in the first place?
 (2) Can we learn them from input data in a self-supervised manner?
-(3) Can we evaluate and enhance the quality of the priors?
-To tackle these questions, we first introduce the challenge of unsupervised prior learning in the context of pose estimation from videos.
-See \textbf{Figure \ref{fig:pose-prior-def}} for the schematic illustration of the challenge.
-Pose estimation is a classical computer vision task that identifies the structure of objects in images and videos by detecting keypoints.
+(3) Can we enhance the quality of the priors? \ZY{To address these questions, we first formalize the challenge of unsupervised categorical prior learning, propose a computational model with hierarchical memory to learn such priors, and then use pose estimation as a testbed to evaluate the quality of the learned priors.} See \textbf{Figure \ref{fig:pose-prior-def}} for the schematic illustration of the challenge.
+Categorical pose estimation is a classical computer vision task that identifies the structure of objects belonging to the same category by detecting their keypoints.
 A pose prior summarizes the common characteristics shared by a variety of poses.
 It encapsulates the expectation of the keypoint configurations and the connectivity between keypoints.

-In parallel to our challenge of unsupervised prior learning from videos for pose estimation, unsupervised pose estimation leverages the abundant, unannotated visual information available in large image and video datasets to extract pose information \citep{unsupervised-3d-pose, unsupervised-3d-object-centric, unsupervised-3d-geometric, autolink, template}.
+In parallel to our challenge of unsupervised categorical prior learning from images for pose estimation, unsupervised pose estimation leverages the abundant, unannotated visual information available in large image datasets to extract pose information \cite{unsupervised-3d-pose, unsupervised-3d-object-centric, unsupervised-3d-geometric, autolink, template}.
 The use of pose priors can provide valuable guidance in this process.
-We categorize the existing works into two groups: those that incorporate priors and those that operate without them.
+We categorize the existing works in unsupervised pose estimation into two groups: those that incorporate hand-made priors and those that operate without any priors.